Deviated Septum

 The nasal septum is a structure in the nose composed of cartilage and bone that separates the right and left sides of the nasal cavity.
 The septum helps to give the nose structure, allowing air to flow smoothly through the nasal passages.
 A deviated septum occurs when the cartilage and/or bone are bent to one side or the other, either as a result of fetal development (congenital) or an injury to the nose (acquired).
 Many people with a septal deformity may never have any symptoms.
 However, others may experience symptoms such as nasal obstruction or congestion where one or both sides of the nose feel blocked, nosebleeds, facial pain or pressure, headaches, chronic or recurrent sinus infections, dry mouth due to inability to breathe through the nose, fatigue, snoring, or restless sleep.

-Septal deviations can be diagnosed during a physical examination; however, CT scans of the nose and nasal sinuses can help to determine the severity of the septal deviation and whether or not there it is accompanied by underlying sinus disease.
-At Del Rey MD we provide an in-office CT scan so that you can be diagnosed quickly and efficiently.
+Septal deviations can be diagnosed during a physical examination; however, CT scans of the nose and nasal sinuses can help to determine the severity of the septal deviation and whether or not it is accompanied by underlying sinus disease.
+At Del Rey MD, we provide an in-office CT scan so that you can be diagnosed quickly and efficiently.

 Medications can sometimes help with the symptoms of a deviated septum.
 If medical treatment is ineffective, a surgical surgery called septoplasty may be required to correct a crooked septum and improve breathing.